microsoft/vscode-docs/api/references/theme-color.md

 - `commandCenter.border`: Border color of the Command Center.
 - `commandCenter.inactiveForeground`: Foreground color of the Command Center when the window is inactive.
 - `commandCenter.inactiveBorder`: Border color of the Command Center when the window is inactive.
-- `commandCenter.activeBorder`: Active border color of the command center.
+- `commandCenter.activeBorder`: Active border color of the Command Center.
-- `commandCenter.debuggingBackground`: Command center background color when a program is being debugged
+- `commandCenter.debuggingBackground`: Command Center background color when a program is being debugged.

 ## Notification colors